Scott B. Silverberg focuses his practice on estate planning, Elder Law and special needs planning.

-He is President of the New York Chapter of the National Academy of Elder Law Attorneys (NAELA) and a member of the Board of Directors of NAELA.
+He is President of the New York Chapter of the National Academy of Elder Law Attorneys (NAELA) and a member of the National Board of Directors of NAELA.
 He also serves as a member of the Board of Directors of the Elder Law Practicum of national NAELA.

 As a member of the New York State Bar Association, Scott serves as Vice-Chair of the Practice Management Committee of the Elder Law and Special Needs Section Executive Committee.
 Previously, he chaired the Technology Committee.

 He is also a member of the Nassau County Bar Association.

 Scott has attained the L.L.M.
 (Master of Laws) in Elder Law from the prestigious Stetson University School of Law.
 This rigorous program is offered only to Elder Law practitioners who have provide legal services in elder law matters in highly specific areas of the law.
 Stetson’s L.L.M.
 Elder Law program faculty comprises many leading attorneys in Elder Law.

 Scott is a graduate of Fordham Law School (J.D., 2013) and holds a Bachelor of Science degree from Cornell University’s School of Industrial and Labor Relations, a highly competitive program that prepares students for leadership positions in law, government, public policy, and business.